 Greg explained this exposure to the client, who discounted this, assuring Greg that the case would resolve for misdemeanor shoplifting.

 In fact, this almost did happen.
-Over the course of a few more appearances, Greg was able to negotiate probation for our client with four years suspended and credit for time served towards her joint suspended of nine years in the third robbery (157 days).
+Over the course of a few more appearances, Greg was able to negotiate two years of formal probation for our client with four years suspended and credit for time served towards her joint suspended of nine years in the third robbery (157 days).
 She was released from jail the following day.

-We feel we will never ever again resolve a fourth-strike case for probation, let alone one with such a huge criminal history.
-While Greg does indeed did negotiate the plea bargain, it would never have been possible without a prosecutor who we highly respect (whose name we’ll omit out of respect for him) and a judge with a very big heart for those who are not so fortunate as most people.
+We feel we will never ever again resolve a fourth-strike case for probation, let alone for a client with such a huge criminal history.
+While Greg does indeed did negotiate the plea bargain, it would never have been possible without a prosecutor who we highly respected (whose name we’ll omit out of respect for him) and a judge with a very big heart for those who are not so fortunate as most people.

 For more information about a few of the many issues in this case, please click on the following articles: